DHL Supply Chain Case Study

 Michael Passey, Training Manager at DHL, Virgin Trains Contract

-2 Day Manual Handling Instructor (Train the Trainer) Assessor Course
+The 2 Day Instructor Assessor Course was excellent.

 What did you find most helpful & why?